-needs and information flows while also imposing the appropriate data privacy and security obligations applicable to the data.
-For example, the needs of businesses in the financial sector, health services sector, insurance sector, and advertising sector vary greatly and each have unique business and regulatory needs that are best handled by contractual provisions customized to their situations and their data handling needs.
-Indeed, this context-specific flexibility in contracting is essential and thus we strongly discourage an approach that requires parties to use non-modifiable standard contractual clauses for this purpose, as is currently the case with the EU standard contractual clauses3.
+Because data flows occur within varying and specific business contexts, parties to a transaction must remain free to use contractual language that suits their specific business needs and information flows while also imposing the appropriate data privacy and security obligations applicable to the data.
+For example, the needs of businesses in the financial sector, health services sector, insurance sector and advertising sector vary greatly and each sector has unique business and regulatory needs that are best handled by contractual provisions customized to their situations and their data-handling needs.

+Indeed, this context-specific flexibility in contracting is essential and thus we strongly discourage an approach that requires the parties to use non-modifiable standard contractual clauses for this purpose, as is currently the case with the EU standard contractual clauses.
 Under that model, businesses are forced to have multiple contracts (one to meet their individual data processing needs and one merely to "tick-the-box" of privacy regulatory compliance), which is inefficient and ultimately does little to improve privacy protections.
-Rather, organizations should be able to adapt and tailor their contracts to the specific circumstances of the transfers to maximize both efficiency and privacy protections.
-This more flexible approach is evident in the privacy laws of countries such as Australia and Singapore.
-4
+Rather, organizations should be able to adapt and tailor their contracts to the specific circumstances of the transfers to maximize both efficiency and privacy protections so long as they comply with and implement the relevant data protection requirements.
+This more flexible approach is evident in the privacy laws of countries such as Australia, Hong Kong and Singapore.